Jumpstart Your Android Project

 An Overview of Software Customization

-In our previous article, we looked at several commercial off-the-shelf (COTS) and customizable devices that you could use in your Android project.
-Today, we’ll look at software features and components that might be useful in your business.
+In the previous paragraph, we talked about hardware you can use for your Android project.
+Next, we’ll look at software features and components that might be useful in your business.

 While there are advantages to COTS devices, including low prices and easy implementation, there are also drawbacks.
 Since COTS devices are made for a wide variety of industries, you’ll be able to do basic tasks, but they might not exactly fit your business’ needs.
 If you find this to be the case, customization is something to consider.
 Here are common software customization options: